derong97/ReadME/automation/README.md

 # Post-Deployment

 1. `logs.log` stores important information like the public IP addresses of the servers.

 2. You can now access now the flask server remotely.

-3. To run the analytics task, you can run: `./main.sh -a`
+3. To run the analytics task, you can run: `./main.sh -a`.

+   1. Time takes approximately 5 minutes.
+The performance is faster because we have installed Spark Cluster to run the analytics.
+Performance increases with number of nodes.

 4. To scale up/downhadoop cluster, you can choose which datanode to commission/decommision and then run:

    ```bash
    # Scaling up
    ./main.sh -u

    # Scaling down
    ./main.sh -d
    ```